 The Garden, originating from Purna’s love for plants and a long-lasting fascination with organic farming and permaculture, was started to preserve native plants of Nepal; rare ornamentals, potent medicinals and those in danger of vanishing for ever.

-The vision is to initiate a long-term awareness project that preserves native plants and educates the locals about the importance of protecting their natural habitat.
-During his twice-yearly visits, in August and February, Purna mounts a plant-hunting expedition, trekking into the Himalayas to record rarities and garner stock for his garden – a permit from the government allows him to take five examples of each species he finds.
+The ultimate vision is to initiate a long-term awareness project that preserves native plants and educates the locals about the importance of protecting their natural habitat.
+During his twice-yearly visits, in August and February, Purna mounts a plant-hunting expedition, trekking into the Himalayas to record rarities and garner stock for his garden.